 The wavy façade, comprising 1,100 panes of curved glass, was manufactured in collaboration with Gartner and Guardian Glass.
 The glass was custom fabricated in bending furnaces which exceeded temperatures of 1,000 degrees Fahrenheit.
-Each pane was fritted with a unique pattern of mirrored chrome dots, by AGC Interpane, creating a stunning façade that shimmers in the sunlight, prevents solar gain and preserves views of the harbor.
+Each pane was fritted with a unique pattern of mirrored chrome dots by AGC Interpane, creating a stunning façade that shimmers in the sunlight, prevents solar gain and preserves views of the harbor.
 Manufacturing the one-and-a-quarter-ton panes of glass was the first challenge, installing them was another.
-This was made easier by embedding RFID (Radio Frequency Identification) chips into each glass unit which told contractors precisely where in the façade they were to be placed.
+This was made easier by embedding Radio Frequency Identification (RFID) chips into each unit which told contractors precisely where in the façade they were to be placed.

 Glazing by LamGlass

 The new headquarters of Vakko, Turkey’s premier fashion brand, is an adaptive reuse of an abandoned concrete structure.
 Rather than hide this existing frame, the architects chose to celebrate it; cladding its exterior in paper-thin sheets of clear glass.
 This enabled the display of both the structure and Vakko’s latest products.
-In contrast to these open showroom façades, the main offices are housed above the building, in an addition clad in mirrored glass.
+In contrast to these open showroom façades, the main offices are housed above the original building in a mirrored glass addition.